Financing

 Financing structure

 Hufvudstaden's financing requirements are met through a number of the major Nordic banks and the capital market.
-Total borrowings as at December 31, 2023 amounted to SEK 9,400 million (9,000).
-Hufvudstaden has an MTN programme totalling SEK 12,000 million, and the total amount outstanding is SEK 6,100 million.
-In addition, there is a commercial paper programme amounting to SEK 3,000 million, with SEK 1,100 million outstanding.
+Total borrowings as at Mars 31, 2024 amounted to SEK 10,000 million (9,400 at year-end).
+Hufvudstaden has an MTN programme totalling SEK 12,000 million, and the total amount outstanding is SEK 7,100 million.
+In addition, there is a commercial paper programme amounting to SEK 3,000 million, with SEK 900 million outstanding.

 Hufvudstaden ensures that at any point in time there are unutilised loan assurances to cover all outstanding commercial paper.
-As at December 31, 2023, cash and cash equivalents and unutilised loan commitments amounted to SEK 5,182 million, which covers all maturities for the next two years.
+As at Mars 31, 2024, cash and cash equivalents and unutilised loan commitments amounted to SEK 5,350 million, which covers all maturities for the next two years.

 To achieve the desired interest payment structure, borrowing takes place at both a fixed and variable rate of interest.
 Of the long-term borrowings, SEK 4,300 million carries a fixed rate of interest.
 Financial assets and liabilities are recognised at amortised cost, which concurs in all essentials with fair value.